KittyGiraudel/site/_posts/2014-06-22-bitwise-operators-in-sass.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 {% endraw %}

-I won't dig into Sass code because it doesn't have much point.
-Let's just have a look at the final implementation.
+I won’t dig into Sass code because it doesn’t have much point.
+Let’s just have a look at the final implementation.
 We have implemented each operator as a Sass function called `bw-*` where `*` stands for the name of the operator (e.g. `and`).
 Except for `bw-not()` which is a rather particuliar operator, all functions accept 2 arguments: both decimal numbers.

 On top of that, we have built a `bitwise()` function (aliased as `bw()`) which provides a more friendly API when dealing with bitwise operations.
 It accepts any number of queued bitwise operations, where operators are quoted.
 For instance: